AgoraIO/agora_doc_source/en-US/markdown/live-streaming/start_live_standard_android.md

 ## Test your app

+To test your app, follow the steps:

+1. Fill in the `appId` and `token` parameters with the App ID and temporary token that you retrieve from Agora Console.
+Fill `channelName` with the channel name that you use to generate the temporary token.
-Connect an Android device to your computer, and click `Run 'app'` on your Android Studio.
+2. Connect an Android device to your computer, and click `Run 'app'` on your **Android Studio**.
 A moment later you will see the project installed on your device.
-Take the following steps to test the live streaming app:
+3. On your device, launch the app.

-1. Because we set the client role as audience in this demo project, when the app launches, you will not be able to see yourself on the local view.
+In your app, the client role is set as audience.
+You do not see yourself on the local view.
-2. Ask a friend to join the live streaming with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicVideoCall/index.html).
+4. Ask a friend to join the live streaming with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicVideoCall/index.html).
 Enter the same App ID and channel name.
-3. After your friend joins the channel, you should be able to see and hear your friend, but your friend will not be able to see or hear you.
+After your friend joins the channel, you should be able to see and hear your friend, but your friend will not be able to see or hear you.

 ## Next steps